 The policy of Grant Thornton Ireland is to conduct all of our business in an honest and ethical manner, and to comply with all applicable legislation.
 We strive to ensure that neither modern slavery nor human trafficking supports our supply chain or our businesses; this objective is implicit in our policies and procedures.
 We aim for a zero-tolerance approach to violations of anti-slavery and human trafficking laws.

 If breaches of these laws are found within our supply chain, we will look to support organisations in their efforts to comply with the applicable legislation.
-Grant Thornton will review the continuation of business with individuals and organisations found to be involved in slavery, human trafficking, forced or child labour and retains the right to cease business with such individuals and organisations on this basis.
+We will review the continuation of business with individuals and organisations found to be involved in slavery, human trafficking, forced or child labour and retain the right to cease business with such individuals and organisations on this basis.

-Grant Thornton Ireland* is committed to acting professionally and with integrity in all its business dealings and relationships whether in Ireland, UK, Isle of Man** or abroad.
+We are committed to acting professionally and with integrity in all its business dealings and relationships.

-In this context, Grant Thornton Ireland* has created a dedicated Anti-Slavery and Human Trafficking Policy.
+In this context, Grant Thornton Ireland has a dedicated Anti-Slavery and Human Trafficking Policy.

 We will review this policy and its operation in practice, at least on an annual basis.

 All employees and partners within the firm have a statutory obligation to report knowledge or suspicion of slavery or human trafficking.
-Any genuine suspicion or knowledge of slavery or human trafficking is to be immediately reported to the relevant Engagement Partner and to the Head of Risk, who will decide what further action, if any, is deemed necessary.
-If the issue reported also relates to knowledge or suspicion of money laundering or terrorist financing then a further report is to be submitted to the Money Laundering Reporting Officer (MLRO).
-In addition, the Grant Thornton Ireland* Whistleblowing Policy provides for alternative avenues for reporting, including in respect of suspicion or knowledge of slavery or human trafficking.
+Any genuine suspicion or knowledge of slavery or human trafficking is to be immediately reported to the relevant Engagement Partner and to the Head of Risk and Quality, who will decide what further action, if any, is deemed necessary.
+If the issue reported also relates to knowledge or suspicion of money laundering or terrorist financing then a further report is to be submitted to the relevant office’s/ firm’s Money Laundering Reporting Officer (MLRO).
+In addition, our Whistleblowing Policy provides for alternative avenues for reporting, including in respect of suspicion or knowledge of slavery or human trafficking.

 Partners and employees who raise concerns of slavery or human trafficking in good faith may do so without fear of discrimination or reprisal.